kubewarden/docs/docs/security/threat-model.md

-Failing closed means that if, for any reason, Kubewarden stops responding or crashes, the API server will reject the request by default.
+Failing closed means that if, for any reason, Kubewarden stops responding or crashes, the API server rejects the request by default.
 This is even if the request would be accepted by Kubewarden in normal situations.

 ### Threat 2 - Attacker passes workloads which require complex processing causing timeouts